nuttytuts/ninja-wiki/List-of-generators-producing-ninja-build-files.md

 - [IRPF90 has a ninja.py](https://github.com/scemama/irpf90/blob/master/src/ninja.py) seems to use a combination of Makefiles and ninja files.

+- [pyrate](https://github.com/pyrate-build/pyrate) is a tool for simple projects to generate ninja files using a python based build configuration script.

 ## Utilities

 - [Ninja's ninja_syntax.py script](https://github.com/martine/ninja/blob/master/misc/ninja_syntax.py) (also available from PyPI as [ninja-syntax](https://pypi.python.org/pypi/ninja_syntax) package) is a low-level Python module that generates ninja files.
 It is just a generator of the ninja syntax, and unlike the above build tools it doesn't provide any higher-level assistance in setting up your build.